-Human Rights due diligent process in the Bridgestone organization
+Human Rights due diligence process in the Bridgestone organization

 Bridgestone regularly conducts human rights due diligence activities across its operations and supply chain.
-Regarding its operational sites, in partnership with third-party experts and in alignment with the UN Guiding Principles on Business and Human Rights (UNGPs), the Group is significantly expanding and accelerating these efforts to ensure it is meeting and exceeding societal expectations, and continually strengthening its overall due diligence process.
+In partnership with third-party experts and in alignment with the UN Guiding Principles on Business and Human Rights, Bridgestone is significantly expanding and accelerating these due diligence efforts at its operational sites to ensure it is meeting and exceeding societal expectations, and continually strengthening its overall due diligence process.

-In the process of strengthening its human rights due diligence system, the Bridgestone Group identified salient human rights risks across its global operations through two different risk evaluations conducted by independent third-party organizations, Verisk Maplecroft and Business for Social Responsibility (BSR), in 2021.
-These evaluations incorporated external industry and geographic human-rights risk data, along with the Group's management systems, policies and practices, to give a holistic picture of key industrial, geographical, and operational risks to which its business should pay particular attention based on the location and nature of operations conducted at its facilities.
+In the process of strengthening its human rights due diligence system, Bridgestone identified salient human rights risks across its global operations through two different risk evaluations conducted by independent third-party organizations, Verisk Maplecroft and Business for Social Responsibilities (BSR), in 2021.
+These evaluations incorporated external industry and geographic human-rights risk data, along with Bridgestone's management systems, policies and practices, to give a holistic picture of key industrial, geographical, and operational risks to which its business should pay particular attention based on the location and nature of operations conducted at its facilities.

-Based on the results of these two external evaluations, Bridgestone has identified salient human rights risks: working hours, non-discrimination and equal opportunity, workplace harassment, forced labour, child labour, and occupational health and safety.
-These are the human rights domains that Bridgestone believes, based on a combination of geographical, regulatory, industrial and operational factors, require the highest priority across its operations and are the primary focus of the human rights due diligence process at its operational sites.
+Based on the results of these two external evaluations, we identified a number of human rights risks: working hours, non-discrimination and equal opportunity, workplace harassment, forced labour, child labour, and occupational health and safety.
+These are the human rights domains that, based on a combination of geographical, regulatory, industrial and operational factors, are the primary focus of the human rights due diligence process at our operational sites.

 Based on the 2021 evaluation results, Bridgestone prioritized locations and developed datadriven plans for human rights risk assessments in its operational sites, and conducted two types of human rights risk assessment in cooperation with a third-party expert, BSR.
-The first type of assessment was a deep-dive online investigation into the salient issues at the prioritized locations based on the 2021 evaluation outcome.
+The first type of assessment was a deep-dive online investigation into the primary attention areas at the prioritized locations.
 The second type of assessment was a Human Rights Risk Assessment Survey (HRRAS).
-This survey was utilized to enable

-Bridgestone to very broadly assess potential risks and management processes across the Group's operations for two highly impactful human rights risk domains: child labour and forced labour.
+This survey enabled Bridgestone to broadly assess potential risks and management processes across our operations for two highly impactful human rights risk domains: child labour and forced labour.

-To achieve our human rights and labour practices mission, Bridgestone established the following goals and KPIs in 2022:
+To achieve our human rights and labor practices mission, Bridgestone established the following goals and KPIs in 2022 and 2023:

-- To conduct Human Rights Risk Assessment Surveys (HRRAS) at 80% of the Group's operational sites by the end of 2022. - Based on the outcome of the assessments, ensure mitigation plans are in place for 100% of any identified risks by 2023.
+• To conduct HRRAS for 80% of Bridgestone's operational sites by the end of 2022, and, based on the outcome of the assessments, implement mitigation plans for all identified risks by the end of 2023.